zhouxiaoxiang/oriole-microservice/README.md

 ## Check online services

-  You can run `o s` to do the same thing.
+Run `o s` to do the same thing.

 ![](https://github.com/zhouxiaoxiang/oriole-service/raw/master/docs/check_service.gif)

 ## Create docker image.

-Don't use it if you don't know docker at all before.
+DONOT use it if you don't know docker at all before.

 Create log_service image.